gaboth22/EventCore/README.md

 }
 ```

-You gotta subscribe the event listener to the event.
-And event could have many event listeners.
+You gotta subscribe the event listener to the event (An event could have many event listeners).
 ```swift
 intEvent.subscribe(subscriber: intEventListener)
 ```